jleahred/jleahred.github.io/jleahred.md

 You can see more details in my C.V. below

 I love technologies and learning new things.
-Check my blog, link in next section (spanish)

-Let me show you some links related to me (blog, cv, programs...)
+Let me show you more links related to me (blog, cv, programs...)